-The assessment of corn line DP51291 was restricted to human food safety and nutritional issues.
-This assessment therefore does not address any risks to the environment that may occur as the result of growing corn line DP51291, or any risks to animals that may consume feed derived from corn line DP51291.
-Cultivation in Australia or New Zealand would require separate regulatory assessment and approval by the GTR in Australia and by the EPA in New Zealand.
+The assessment of corn line DAS1131 was restricted to human food safety and nutritional issues.
+This assessment therefore does not address any risks to the environment that may occur as the result of growing corn line DAS1131, or any risks to animals that may consume feed derived from corn line DAS1131.
+Permission to cultivate corn line DAS1131 in or to import viable seeds into Australia or New Zealand would require separate regulatory assessment and approval by the GTR in Australia and by the EPA in New Zealand.